FizzzFizzz/RISP/README.md

 You can download the weights of the DRUNet architecture learn on color images in the following [link](https://huggingface.co/deepinv/drunet/resolve/main/drunet_color.pth?download=true).

+The weights for GSDRUNet in grayscale can be download in the [link](https://huggingface.co/deepinv/gradientstep/resolve/main/GSDRUNet_grayscale_torch.ckpt) and in color in this [link](https://huggingface.co/deepinv/gradientstep/resolve/main/GSDRUNet.ckpt)

+The weights for the GSDRUNet with SoftPlus activations functions for color images can be download in this [link](https://plmbox.math.cnrs.fr/f/414fbb3e754840978ef8/?dl=1)

 To test: How to test PnP with momentum ?
 ----